-Heading west from the Felburn Park along the Withlacoochee Bay paved trail, you will pass several multi-use platforms that are available for picnicking, taking a break or fishing in the barge canal.
+Heading west from the Felburn Park along the Withlacoochee Bay paved trail, several multi-use platforms are available for picnicking, taking a break or fishing in the barge canal.
 The Withlacoochee Bay trail continues westward for 5 miles from Felburn Park before it terminates at a scenic-overlook pavilion adjacent to where the barge canal channel enters the Gulf of Mexico.

-In addition to paved trails at Felburn Park, there are several miles of mowed grass and natural surface trails that circle all of the former lime-rock mining pit now known as Phil’s Lake.
-When the mine was operational, it eventually hit the local groundwater table and freshwater began to seep into the pit.
-Eventually, the pumping of the water became too much to continue and the mining ceased.
+In addition to paved trails at Felburn Park, several miles of mowed grass and natural surface trails circle the former lime-rock mining pit now known as Phil’s Lake.
+When the mine was operational, workers eventually hit the local groundwater table and freshwater began to seep into the pit.
+Eventually, pumping the water became too much to continue and the mining ceased.
 Phil’s Lake was the result, and numerous species of freshwater fish inhabit it.

-Canoes, kayaks and other non-motorized craft are welcome to paddle and fish at the lake.
+Visitors in canoes, kayaks and other non-motorized craft are welcome to paddle and fish at the lake.
 Bank fishing is also possible in some locations.
-Species available include largemouth bass, bluegill, catfish and tilapia.
+Catches may include largemouth bass, bluegill, catfish and tilapia.